TomMD/remote-pay-ios/README.md

 # Clover SDK for iOS Integration

-A Swift 4 implementation of the CloverConnector to enable iOS and MacOS to communicate with a tethered Clover Mini.
+A Swift 4 implementation of the CloverConnector for enabling iOS and MacOS to communicate with a tethered Clover Mini.

 ## Version